Flux159/cassie-odm/README.md

 Cassie
 =====
 Cassie is a model layer and CQL generator that uses the node-cassandra-cql project and attempts to mimic mongoose's API for easy replacement.
+Heavily influenced by [casio](https://github.com/studybreak/casio) from Greg Melton and [Mongoose](https://github.com/LearnBoost/mongoose).

 Modeling
 ---------